Abhiram1404/picPhrase_app/README.md

 Metric: Evaluated the model's performance using the BLEU Score, with BLEU-1 score at 0.544 and BLEU-2 score at 0.319.

-Environment: Developed and executed the project on the Kaggle platform.
+Environment: Developed and executed the project on the Jupyter notebook.

 Libraries: Utilized essential libraries including numpy, matplotlib, Keras, TensorFlow, and NLTK for efficient implementation.